DevinY/dlaravel/README.md

 It will build http://test1.dev website (can't be accessed from outside) So you can use this command to build many different projects.

-You need to provide privilege to modify /etc/hosts file, so D-Laravel will ask for your systme number during executing "./create project".
+You need to provide privilege to modify /etc/hosts file, so D-Laravel will ask for your systme password during executing "./create project".
 (Mac OS using only)
 </pre>